-A Company called Tomita Auto (By Race Driver Yoshikazu Tomita, later part of famous Tommy Kaira) made a very similar Turbo Kit for the Fuel Injected L-Series Motors called the “Hayate” (Storm / Gale) Turbo Kit (See also here)
+A Company called Tomita Auto (By Race Driver Yoshikazu Tomita, later part of famous Tommy Kaira tuning company and car builder) made a very similar Turbo Kit (part No TT-NS53) for the Fuel Injected L-Series Motors called the “Hayate” (Storm / Gale) Turbo Kit (See also here)

 The picture below shows a similar SK Compo kit used with the SK Sports kit for a twin-turbo setup (See turbo manifold at the bottom), but i’m not sure if Sanyo-Kiki ever officially sold this kit or if it was just custom-made out of the normal Compo Turbo Kit:

-Here’s an ad showing what i guess is another design full kit, similar to the HKS Above (with a less crazy surge tank) at the left and on the right side the “Standard” SK sports kit with Solex carbs and SK Filters 😉
+Here’s an ad showing what i guess is another design full kit, similar to the HKS / Hayate kits, shown above (with a less crazy surge tank) at the left and on the right side the “Standard” SK sports kit with Solex carbs and SK Filters 😉

 Well there are/were other Japanese Manufacturers but sadly wasn’t able to find any pictures or informations of these. if you have some Pictures, Data or Ads, i would be very interrested!!
 Get in contact if you have some pics or information or know anything about another Japanese manufacturer i missed here, or if you have more details on one of the ones liste above. i’m pretty sure there are more out there and i’m sure the datsun community will like to know about them 🙂